naddison36/immutable-events/README.md

 ## TODO
 Using string to serialize data is not the most cost effective way of storing data in a Blockchain.
 Ideally there would be more compact data serialisation formats that will make it cheaper to make data immutable.

+### Credits
+A huge thanks for Christian Reitwiessner (@chriseth) for implementing the new ABI encoder in Solidity and Richard Moore (@ricmoo) for the Ethers.js client library that was the first Ethereum client to support the new ABI encoder.